 Recommended motor size 2806.5, 30mm

-Standoffs, frame and motor screws included
+Standoffs, carbon and hardware included

 Learn about the challenges that led to the AOS 7